MSRConnections/Azure-training-course/Content/Storage/StorageHOL.md

     azure storage blob upload -a <i>accountname</i> -k <i>accountkey</i> azure-banner.jpg images banner.jpg
     </pre>

-	> In this command, "azure-banner.jpg" is the name of and path to the file you wish to upload (no path name is required since it's in the current directory), "images" is the container you're uploading to, and "banner.jpg" is the name you wish to assign to the blob.
+	> In this command, "azure-banner.jpg" is the name of and path to the file you wish to upload (no path name is required since it's in the current directory), "images" is the container you're uploading to, and "banner.jpg" is the name assigned to the blob.

 	If the blob is successfully uploaded, you will receive the following confirmation from the CLI: